PauM4/TaskQueue/README.md

 ## About Author

-Oriol Martín Corella, a student of Video Game Design and Development at CITM(UPC).
+Pau Argiz Gutierrez, a student of Video Game Design and Development at CITM-UPC.

 ## Relevant Links